 28 Feb What Happens after a Breach of Contract?

 A contract is the foundation for any business agreement, and you should always have a legal professional review it to ensure you are protected.
-Unfortunately, breaches happens quite often and results in many court cases.
+Unfortunately, breaches happen quite often and result in many court cases.
 So, what do you need to know if a contract you are involved in is broken?

 Recognize when Someone Breaks a Contract